-Vacationing in Hawaii is a blissful dream come true and here are ways to make your trip even more smooth and rewarding.
+Vacationing in the Aloha State is a blissful dream come true.
+Here are some important things to do in Hawaii once you get there.
+Doing them, can make your trip even more smooth and rewarding.

-Bring the right attire: Some people assume Hawaii is always sunny and warm, but that is not always the case.
+Some people assume Hawaii is always sunny and warm; but that’s not always the case.
 The winters can often be wet and rainy.
 So be sure to bring a light water-resistant jacket and umbrella during such times.
-Hiking in the higher elevations, such those that can be found on Maui and the Big Island, can sometimes be below freezing and will require a decent jacket and good hiking boots.
-Whether you are walking on sidewalks, trails or near the ocean, make sure you are always wearing an appropriate type of footwear.
+Hiking in the higher elevations on Maui and the Big Island can sometimes be below freezing.
+And as such, it will require you to wear a decent jacket and good hiking boots.
+Whenever walking on sidewalks, trails or near the ocean, make sure you are wearing appropriate footwear.
 Even the sand can get extraordinarily hot, burning bare feet.
-Coral, broken glass and thorny branches can cause painful foot injuries; so wearing rubber slippers or beach footwear is always a good idea.
+Coral, broken glass and thorny branches can cause painful foot injuries.
+So wearing rubber slippers or beach footwear is always a good idea.

-Respect private property: Not every guide book will mention that a certain trail, waterfall or garden is on private land; so before you go trekking into the unknown and potentially creating problems you definitely don’t want to deal with, especially on your vacation, make sure to check with your concierge or tour guide on where you can go and where you should not.
+Not every guide book will mention that a certain trail, waterfall or garden is on private land.
+So before creating problems, check with your concierge or tour guide on where you can or cannot go.

-Follow signage and warnings: If signs say no diving, no swimming, keep away, stay on the trail or similar, you should never doubt that they were definitely put there for your own safety.
-Tragically, many of those that have disregarded such warnings have either died or have gotten severely injured.
+This is probably one of the most important things to do in Hawaii.
+If signs say no diving, no swimming, keep away, stay on the trail or similar, strictly follow them.
+You should never doubt that they were put there for your own safety.
+Tragically, many who have disregarded them have either died or have gotten severely injured.
 Taking such risks is definitely not worth it and will definitely ruin your Hawaii vacation plans.

-Wear sunscreen: Sun exposure in Hawaii is often stronger than tourists anticipate.
-It is easy to accidentally get burned and then have to spend long hours recovering indoors, while everybody else is having a lot of fun in the sun.
-So before you go outside, make sure you have a layer on sunscreen on and then keep a bottle in your bag to make sure you can reapply as often as needed.
+Sun exposure in Hawaii is often stronger than tourists anticipate.
+It’s easy to get burned and then have to spend long hours recovering indoors when everybody else is having fun.
+So before you go outside, make sure you have a layer on sunscreen on.
+Then keep a bottle in your bag so you can reapply it often as needed.

-Protect Hawaii’s natural environment: There is nothing as tempting as bringing a little bottle of black, green or red sand from the colorful Hawaiian beaches.
-People find beautiful pebbles, unique shells or volcanic rocks that they stash away in their bags before they head back home.
-In addition to being subject to severe fines, many people believe that stealing sand or shells from Hawaii bring bad luck, causing these items to be shipped back to Hawaii every year in hopes of breaking the curse.
-Additionally, do your part in protecting the magic and beauty of these islands by not leaving your trash at beaches, parks and trails.
+It’s tempting to take back samples of Hawaii’s black, green or red sand, seashells or volcanic rocks.
+In addition to being subject to severe fines, many people believe stealing sand, shells or rocks from Hawaii brings bad luck.
+Then the unlucky ones have to ship them back to Hawaii in hopes of breaking the curse.
+Additionally, do your part in protecting the beauty of these islands by not leaving your trash at beaches, parks and trails.

-Be a part of Hawaii’s ohana: One thing people that most love about Hawaii is the trademark aloha spirit that so many of the local residents possess.
+One thing people that most love about Hawaii is the trademark aloha spirit that so many of the local residents possess.
 To make the most of your trip to Hawaii be sure to be gracious, patient and treat others with dignity and respect.
-It’s the best way to be in harmony with your surroundings and get the most out of your vacation to the Hawaiian Islands.
+They just might be some of the most important things to do in Hawaii.
+So be in harmony with your surroundings and get the most out of your vacation to the Hawaiian Islands.